Tyler Bradley Walker

 From 2010-2015, Walker curated and operated a recording studio for the three-time GRAMMY Award-winning Zac Brown Band.
 In addition to holding various roles within the music industry, Walker has worked with The Doobie Brothers, Elton John, Megadeth, The String Cheese Incident, and many others.
 He is also an active music supervisor whose recent work includes the feature film Novitiate.

-Tyler joins The University of Alabama School of Music as an Instructor of Composition, Director of Computer Music Studios, and Co-Director of the Contemporary Ensemble
+Tyler currently is with The University of Alabama School of Music as Assistant Professor of Composition, Director of Computer Music Studios, and Co-Director of the Contemporary Ensemble